ShiftyChesh/UnrealModSkeletonFixer/README.md

    - A: A Palworld mod that gives the pink cat sunglasses and a hat that bends. its low quality, but shows what this tool can do

- - Q: Does this work if I have extra bones on the skeleton not found on the original?
+ - Q: Does this work with humans?
-   - A: yes & no. currently the mod does not support adding extra bones and those bones will be truncated/removed when fixing the skeleton.
-   This is currently being worked on as a feature
+   - A: I have no idea

 - Q: How come the animations I patched in with the skeleton look wrong?
-  - A: This mod should automatically fix animations added as long as the skeleton file they use is also cooked. if this is not the case please leave an issue
+  - A: This mod should automatically fix animations added as long as the skeleton file they use is also cooked. if this is not the case, it's either your reimported your skeleton into unreal at some point, adding extra bones, or some unknown issue. if you reimported, this can be fixed by deleting the animation,skeleton,and mesh files and dragging in your .fbx file
 - Q: If I have other questions/comments/concerns, how do I contact you?
   - A: Currently the best chance is on the Palworld Discord, look for the username Shifty